MaskyS/Studento/README.md

 #### Never be surprised in a test
 - The syllabus of each subject is within a few taps' reach, so you'll always know what will be on your test.

-- Any other feature you'd like to see?
-Send them to (contact@maskys.com) or create an issue!

 #### Why was the code removed from this repo?
 The old proof-of-concept app that I'd built for this project used to live here.
 I decided to pull it because the final app will be closed-source.
 The repo will be used in the future for tracking issues/milestones.